-Advancing Diversity and Equity: Your Perspective is Needed!
+Advancing Diversity in ECE: Your Perspective is Needed!

 All children have the right to equitable learning opportunities that help them achieve their full potential as engaged learners and valued members of society.
-Early childhood educators have a professional and moral obligation to advance equity and diversity.
-They can do this best in early learning settings that reflect fundamental principles of fairness and justice and implement the goals of anti-bias education.
+As a result, early childhood educators have a professional obligation to advance equity.
+They can do this best when they, the early learning settings in which they work, and their wider communities embrace diversity and inclusivity as strengths, uphold fundamental principles of fairness and justice, and work to eliminate structural inequities that limit equitable learning opportunities.

-This paragraph begins the initial draft of NAEYC’s position statement on advancing equity and diversity in early childhood education.
-This blog begins the process of engaging you in order to make the final position statement the best that it can be.
+This paragraph begins the revised draft of NAEYC’s position statement on advancing equity in early childhood education.
+This blog seeks your help in order to make the final position statement the best that it can be.

 NAEYC policy requires all position statements to have multiple rounds of member comment and feedback as they are developed or revised, and we are eager for your engagement.
-The workgroup and committee will consider all submitted feedback to construct a final draft.
-It will be released for a second round of comment in the fall prior to its consideration by the Governing Board for adoption.
+The workgroup and committee will consider all submitted feedback prior to making a recommendation to the Board for final approval.

-We encourage you to watch this video, read the draft position statement (in English or Spanish) and submit your feedback here.
+We encourage you to watch this video, read the draft position statement, in English or Spanish (coming soon), and submit your feedback here.
 We understand that surveys provide only one possible way to respond.
-You may also share your reflections in the comments section below, by joining us for several sessions that will be elevating diversity and equity at NAEYC’s upcoming Professional Learning Institute, or by emailing [email protected].
+You may also share your reflections in the comments section below or by emailing [email protected].

 Thank you for your review and comments.
-This initial round of feedback will be open until June 30, 2018.
+This round of feedback will be open until April 5, 2019.

 For more information, please visit https://www.naeyc.org/resources/position-statements/equity-draft.